HimaRaniMathews/HimaRaniMathews/README.md

 - 🎓 I'm a Computer Science student at the Vellore Institute of Technology, Chennai
-- 💻 I’m An aspiring Data Scientist🦸‍+ Web Developer
+- 💻 I’m An aspiring Web Developer
 - 👨‍💻 A competitive Programmer